 Chase Bank Pays Cash Incentives for Certain Short Sales

 It would appear that Chase Bank pays cash incentives for old Washington Mutual loans.
 It's rumored that payments are made because of a lawsuit against Washington Mutual but I have not called Chase to confirm the rumors, because I don't believe a spokesperson for JP Morgan Chase would confirm nor deny them.

 Payments to Chase Bank customers range from a few thousand to $25,000 to $35,000 and possibly more since there is really no way to track this data.
-If your original loan was with Washington Mutual, you have a financial hardship and you are upside down, it's certainly worth it to apply for a short sale in hopes of receiving a cash incentive.
+If your original loan was with Washington Mutual, you have a financial hardship and you're underwater, it's certainly worth it to apply for a short sale in hopes of receiving a cash incentive.

 Wachovia Bank Pays Sellers To Complete a Short Sale

 If your mortgage is a Wachovia Bank loan or an original Golden West Financial or World Savings, you are a prime candidate to receive a cash incentive.
 Although Wachovia Bank is now owned by Wells Fargo, it continues to pay sellers for short sales, providing certain criteria are met.
 For example, the bank might insist that the seller close by the contract date to earn the cash bonus, which ranges from $1,000 to $7,500.

 Litton Loan Servicing Pays Select Seller Incentive for Short Sales